Comprehensive Hormonal Analysis

-Saliva hormone testing is most useful for uncovering hormone imbalance.
+Urine hormone testing is most useful for uncovering hormone imbalance.
 For example: discovering a woman has insufficient progesterone to balance high estradiol levels or; that high cortisol levels are interfering with the action of progesterone and testosterone.
-Once a hormone imbalance has been uncovered, nutritional or bio-identical hormone therapy can be instituted.
+Once a hormone imbalance has been uncovered, nutritional and/or bio-identical hormone therapy can be instituted.